dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 If you're building the app, you don't need to make changes to the project files in the following sections.
 As you read the descriptions of the folders and files, examine them in the project.

 If you're only reading the articles and not building the app, you can refer to the completed sample app in the [Blazor samples GitHub repository (`dotnet/blazor-samples`)](https://github.com/dotnet/blazor-samples).
 Select the latest version folder in the repository.
 The sample folder for this tutorial's project is named `BlazorWebAppMovies`.
-Note that the sample app is the *finished version* of the app after following all of the steps of the tutorial series.
+The sample app is the *finished version* of the app after following all of the steps of the tutorial series.
 Code in the sample doesn't always match steps of the tutorial before the end of the series.

 ### `Properties` folder